johnwhitton-com/johnwhitton-com.github.io/_work/work.md

 ## Projects

-Below are some of links to projects I have designed and built or contributed to.
+Below are links to projects I have designed and built or contributed to.

 ### Founder / Research Engineer